PatrickSekey/PatrickSekey/README.md

 ### 👨‍💻 About Me

-I'm a Computer Science student currently focused on **backend development** while also exploring **computer vision** through research and practical projects.
+I'm a Computer Science Engineering student currently focused on **backend development**, **Cybersecurity** while also exploring **computer vision** through research and practical projects.
 I enjoy building things that work, learning progressively, and improving my understanding of real-world software systems.

 ---